Buzz and Tell: Format

 There are five contestants in each episode.
-Each show begins with a humourous introduction from each contestant.
+Each show begins with a humorous introduction from each contestant.
 These introductions are normally centred around one specific theme, e.g. their interests or their aspirations.

 Each show includes a "missing word round", a "picture round", a "numbers round", a "sound round" and "general knowledge".
 The latter round does not occur in every episode, however.
 Once the correct answer is given to a question, that contestant will be awarded one point.
-There have been several rare instances where everyone has buzzed in at once, and the host has allowed each team to receive one point each.
+There have been several rare instances where everyone has buzzed in at once, and the host has allowed each contestant to receive one point each.

 In the instance of any two or more contestants with the same level of points, the host will give a tie breaker question based on simple general knowledge.
 Once this question is answered correctly, that contestant will win the game.
 It is unclear whether those who do not have the greatest number of points are allowed to answer the tie breaker question or not.

 At the end of each episode, the winner receives a silly prize; for example, Mr. Biscuits once was given a wooden spoon.

-The main running gag in each episode in the host's increased frustration through each question as the contestants fail to answer simple questions, even those with the answer worded in the question, e.g. "'The tooth fary visits when a wobbly," what "falls out?", or "What colour is an orange?"
+The main running gag in each episode in the host's increased frustration through each question as the contestants fail to answer simple questions, even those with the answer worded in the question, e.g. "'The tooth fairy visits when a wobbly, "what" falls out?", or "What colour is an orange?"
 The contestants can also frequently go off topic from the question they need to answer and chat amongst themselves, further annoying the host.